ShimizuTheLotus/ShimizuTheLotus/Note/UWP/Why UWP And Why Not Windows APP SDK.md

 ## More friendly to your disk space, this is UWP.
 Project files of Windows APP SDK are strangely **HUGE**.
 I have a Windows APP SDK project and its file size is **5GiB**.
 Why *strangely*?
 I copied its codes to a new Windows APP SDK project, and it just have 400MiB, much lighter than the previous one.
 Same things, diverse space.
 And most importantly, they're **HUGE**.

+*In addition, if you use C++/CX to write a UWP app, it will also be huge.*

 *What about UWP?* Until now, my whole local repository of Tagme_, sizes 23.3MiB.
 And for It's project files, 18.8MiB only!!
 Plus, I added much codes in Tagme_.

 ## UWP is lighter, faster